 The PA Pulse is part of the Port Authority’s effort to make transportation activity data more accessible and useful.
 Three years ago, the Port Authority began reporting transportation data in its Monthly Economic Indicators report as part of its ongoing economic monitoring and forecasting program.
 But transportation activity indicators such as traffic volumes do not easily lend themselves to trend analysis, since they are strongly influenced by seasonal changes and calendar effects, and since activity tends to move among the various modes and facilities due to changes in user costs and service levels.
 An index that incorporates a broad cross-section of transportation modes and facilities, and which is statistically adjusted to account for seasonal and calendar effects, can provide a more useful measure of transportation activity that can be tracked and analyzed over time.

 This document describes the methodology used to develop these indices.

 The PA Freight Pulse measures goods movement activity on the interstate transportation network and key intermodal gateways, weighted according to the estimated value and tonnage of cargo transported on each facility.
 It combines four variables to measure goods movement at the Port Authority’s airports, port facilities, and bridges and tunnels:

 The air cargo and truck variables are available on a monthly basis back to at least 1992.
-The port commerce variables are available on an annual basis only for 1995-2004, so monthly estimates for these years were derived from the annual totals using the average annual share of each month from the later years.
+The port department variables are available on an annual basis only for 1995-2004, so monthly estimates for these years were derived from the annual totals using the average annual share of each month from the later years.
 The table below describes the variables used for the index in more detail.

 |Air Cargo Revenue Freight||Port - Containerized Cargo Imports||Port - Containerized Cargo Exports||Truck Cargo|